-One of my resolutions for 2013 was to live on half my income, and one way to make that possible is to cook at home, and save restaurants for special occasions.
+One of my financial new year's resolutions for 2013 was to live on half my income, and one way to make that possible is to cook at home, and save restaurants for special occasions.

 One effective way to do that is to cook at home, most of the time.